futebol-mini/travesim/README.md

 The worlds currently supported are as follows:

--`Match3v3.wbt` - Base world for 3v3 matches
+- `Match3v3.wbt` - Base world for 3v3 matches
--`RobotDev.wbt` - Development world with a single robot
+- `RobotDev.wbt` - Development world with a single robot

 ## 📣 Communication